neoloop/jeedom/README.txt

-Dopetrope by HTML5 UP
+Verti by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A spiffy new blog/magazine style responsive site template with a flat/minimal design aesthetic.

-Demo images* are courtesy of the incredibly talented Janine Pring aka Dreametry Doodle.
-See more of her amazing work (and her awesome t-shirt line) @ dreametrydoodle.com

-(* = Not included!
-Only meant for use with my own on-site demo, so please do NOT download and/or use any of Janine's work without her explicit permission!)
+A super simple + modern responsive website template.
+Took a slightly different direction on the mobile version's slide out nav (floating button versus a full on titlebar).

+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

+(* = Not included)

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)